Kushan1001/Uber-Case-Study/README.md

 # Uber Ride Cancellation Prediction

+**Repo:** [link to this repo]

+## The problem

+Every ride booking that gets cancelled after a driver is already dispatched costs the platform money — wasted driver time, wasted fuel, and a frustrated driver who's more likely to churn.
+If Uber could predict, at the time of booking, which rides are likely to fall through, it could intervene early: reroute a driver, adjust pricing, or flag high-risk customers before the cancellation happens.
+This case study builds that prediction model and then estimates what it would actually be worth in rupees if acted on.

+## Overview

 A case study using Uber's NCR ride bookings dataset (150,000 rides) to predict whether a booking will complete or get cancelled, then using that model to figure out where the business should actually spend money to reduce cancellations.

 ## The data